mff-uk/SimPipes-Components/extractors/extract-external-knowledge/csv-to-knowledge/README.md

 # CSV to Knowledge
 Given CSV file with two columns.
-The first column is used as a entity identifier, the second label as a entity label.
+The first column is used as an entity identifier, the second label as an entity label.

 ## Requirements
 - Python 3.8